schlagert/syslog/README.md

 Features
 --------

-* Write standard error_logger messages/reports using the Syslog protocol without the need of drivers, ports or NIFs.
+* Write standard `error_logger` messages/reports using the Syslog protocol without the need of drivers, ports or NIFs.
-* Send messages according to RFC 3164 (BSD Syslog) or RFC 5424.
+* Send messages according to RFC 3164 (BSD Syslog) or RFC 5424 (Syslog Protocol).
 * Robust event handler by using a supervised event handler subscription.
 * Optionally write messages with severity `critical` or `error` into a separate facility.
+* No load on the `application_controller` ETS table (do not query the application environment when constructing a message).
 * Get the well-known SASL event format for `supervisor` and `crash` reports.

 Configuration